ckrajewski/spring-petclinic-reactjs/readme.md

 ## How do you feel about coding an exercise as a step in the interview process?
 (1 lowest, 10 highest—awesome way to assess coding ability)

-10
+I'd give it a 10.
 This is a great way to assess a coder's ability in my opinion.
 Doing research, assessing the scope of a project, getting your hands dirty.
 That's fun.
 Way more fun that a whiteboard interview.
 ------

 ## What would you change in the exercise and/or process?